John Allen Heany managed to fool some of the people with his tungsten light bulb, but he couldn’t fool General Electric.

 As the race intensified to see who would develop the tungsten filament, Heany emerged in 1908 with a winning light bulb.
-He claimed he based it on his 1904 patent, but GE – which was backing other entries in the race to perfect the tungsten filament – was suspicious.
+He claimed he based it on his 1904 patent, but GE – which backed other entries in the race to perfect the tungsten filament – had suspicions.
 If Heany’s bulb based on the 1904 design was working fine, why had it failed so miserably when he showed it to them?

 As all this was going on, Heany tried to sell the patent to GE for $500,000.

 The GE patent staff went to work.
 Three times they visited the patent office to review Heany’s various applications, and on the third time they found a flaw.

 The patent office had accepted a submission from Heany on one of his applications dated and stamped January of 1905.
 The paper had a watermark, however, that didn’t come into use until later in 1906.

 Clearly, the patent application for the tungsten light bulb had been updated, but made to look like the original submission.